 What We Watched: Seminal Moments from Television’s History

 Students view and discuss clips from seminal moments in television’s history and learn what made them significant.
-Examples include the moon landing, Nixon’s resignation, the fall of the Berlin wall, and The Cosby Show.
+Examples include the moon landing, Nixon’s resignation, the fall of the Berlin Wall, and The Miracle on Ice.